SPFlow/SPFlow/README.md

 # perform gradient step
 optim.step()
 ```
-For ease-of-use, SPFlow provides a convenient routine that can optimize the model for you: TODO.
+For ease-of-use SPFlow provides a convenient routine that can optimize the model for you: TODO.

 ### Dispatch